Brunswick restaurant evacuated Friday due to downed power line

 Shortly before 11 a.m., a truck owned by Iron Mountain Information Management snagged the lines near the rear of Joshua’s Restaurant and Tavern at 123 Maine St. The truck was driven by 62-year-old Bryan Chase of Hollis, according to police.

-Chase was driving through the nearby rear parking lot of UPS and the Camden National Bank when the truck hit teh low hanging wire and snapping the top of an adjacent utility pole.
+Chase was driving through the nearby rear parking lot of Camden National Bank when the truck hit a low hanging wire.
+The tension snapped the top of an adjacent utility pole.
 The truck then pulled the power service from the side of Joshua’s Restaurant and Tavern.

-A live power line fell on top of the truck, as well as an unoccupied UPS truck, as well as the sunshade of Joshua’s Restaurant and Tavern, police stated.
+A live power line fell on top of the truck, a nearby UPS truck, as well as a sunshade at Joshua’s Restaurant and Tavern, police stated.

-No one was hurt and no patrons were near the sunshade at the time of the collision.
+No one was hurt and no patrons were near the sunshade at the time.
 The restaurant was evacuated until Central Maine Power Co. arrived to cut power to and remove the line.

-Joshua’s Restaurant and Tavern reported on its Facebook page Friday that the establishment was closed for the day.
+Joshua’s Restaurant and Tavern said on its Facebook page Friday that it was closed for the day.
+The business reopened Saturday.

-The accident happened at nearly the same time CMP was restoring power after a similar situation in Bowdoinham.
-Just before 10 a.m. a tractor-trailer truck snagged low-hanging wires on lower Main Street, pulling down a utility pole.
+The accident happened around the same time CMP was restoring power after a similar incident in Bowdoinham.
+Just before 10 a.m., a tractor-trailer truck snagged low-hanging wires on lower Main Street, pulling down a utility pole.
 Power was out for an hour for 1,165 CMP customers in Bowdoinham and Topsham.

 Comments are not available on this story.